Originally Posted: May 3, 2017

 Of course, just because you can squeeze visiting seven colleges into one weekend road trip doesn’t mean you should.
 A good college visit should include more than just a drive-by.
 Tours, information sessions, meeting with current students and faculty, and trying out the dining halls are just a few of the many fun activities you should plan for a college visit.
 Plus, campus visits should be fun!

-If you are truly unsure about what you’re looking for in a college, it’s a good idea to visit different types of schools—small and big, public and private, in-state and out-of-state, research-heavy universities and liberal arts colleges, etc.—to get a sense of your options.
+If you're truly unsure about what you’re looking for in a college, it’s a good idea to visit different types of schools—small and big, public and private, in-state and out-of-state, research-heavy universities and liberal arts colleges, technical schools, etc.—to get a sense of your options.
+You never know what aspects of a college may draw you in if you don't already have an idea of what kind of atmosphere you'd like.
+The feel and community can drastically shift from one school to another, and that's why campus visits are so important.

 Many college tours and info sessions have a capped number of people they take for a given day, and if you don’t register for a spot, you may be unable to participate.
 And no, planning “ahead” does not mean calling on your way over to the school.
 To really make the most out of your campus visits, you should set a schedule and plan them out a few months before you go.